jeandeaual/go-todo-checker/README.md

 ## Testing

-Run the tests using `make test` or:
+Run the tests using `make test` or the following command:

 ```
 go test -v ./...
 ```

-To generate a code coverage report using `make coverage` or:
+To generate a code coverage report using `make coverage` or the following commands:

 ```
 go test -coverpkg=./... -coverprofile="coverage.out" ./...